jonidaniel/full-stack-sovelluskehitys-to00bs65-3007/WS05_REST_API/readme.md

 - **Express Server**

-  - Fetch, add, update and delete people from/to a database
+  - Fetch, add, update and delete people from/to a database<br>

   - REST API architecture